 What adds to the humor is that the headstone is flush with the ground, rather than sitting upright.
 So, literally, the words themselves are in the hole.

 Sassy Even In Death

-Joan must have been a major sleepyhead for this message to end up on her headstone.
+Actress Joan Hackett definitely got the last laugh with her unusual headstone.
 It’s funny to take common phrases in everyday life and apply them in an unexpected way, especially to a headstone.

-Some people like to refer to the dead as the sleep, because in a sense they are eternally asleep.
+Some people like to refer to the dead as sleeping, because in a sense they are eternally asleep.
 This phrase also refers to the dead resting in peace.
-One thing’s for sure, Joan does not want any questions or requests that might disturb her rest.
+One thing’s for sure, Ms. Hackett does not want any questions or requests that might disturb her rest.